BibliographiesProject/Bibliographies/Wiki/Donations.md

 # [Monero](https://www.getmonero.org/get-started/what-is-monero/)

-## Currently Monero is the only accepted donation avenue
+## Currently Monero is the only accepted donation

 Donating through Monero is the best option for any user to donate to the project.
 Follow these steps for a simple solution, and an untraceable way to donate to this project.
 If there is demand for other avenues of donating, I will consider finding other avenues of dontating.